nonlinear-thinkering-group/decentered-design-paper/outline.md

 # hyper-mapping the global mess

+In this proposal, we attempt to develop a decentralised, collaborative 'systems-cartography' tool.
+The purpose of this tool is to build global shared understanding of interrelated wicked problems called 'messes'.

+The rise of a new class of anthropogenic environmental problems such as climate change has been characterised by kittler et.al [^1] as 'super wicked problems', an extension of the concept of 'wicked problems' first proposed by rittel et. al in.
+However, climate change is not at all an isolated issue, and it is surrounded by many interrelated wicked problems including: planetary overshoot[^3], mass extinction, poverty, migration, resource depletion, the antibiotic resistance crisis[^4], to name but a few.
+Following Ackoff, we could call this global, interconnected system of problems 'a mess'.

+While design thinking has the unique potential to address wicked problems in a solution-focused way, Wood[^5] argues that: "...designers are trained to operate as subordinate players within the larger economic system, they are part of the problem, rather than the solution.
+For example, worthy palliatives and incremental changes, such as electric cars and biofuels will not save us.
+We need to re-think design from scratch..."

+We argue that traditional design methods are insufficient for dealing with 'messes' due to overwhelming complexity and emergent effects.

+We define a few properties of 'messes'
+    * design is intentional, 'messes' arrise non-intentionally
+    * design is framing, 'messes' are scopeless
+    * design is semiosis 'messes' are subjectivly incomplete
+    * design is situated 'messes' are ambient

+Both design thinking and systems thinking have a tradition of mapping the problem space.
+Design has it's more informal processes of context-mapping and ...
+Similarly Systems thinking has long relied on a more formal approach and diagrammatic notation systems.
+On top of that, systems dynamics has develope sybolic notations (i.e. programming languages suh as dynamo in order to run computer simulations.

+The design methods movement has a parelell with so-called hypertext systems.
+Allready Rittel, in his proposal of IBIS.
+Similarly, Alexander's "a pattern language" has internal references, and could be said to have the structure of a hypertext document.
+This later inspired the creation of the first wiki(source).
+Hypertext pioneers such as Ted Nelson described the structure of knowledge as being 'intertwingular', mirroring the structure of 'messes'.
+Douglas Engelbart developed his NLS (oNLine System), as a "strategy and means for coping with complex problems" (http://www.dougengelbart.org/colloquium/colloquium.html)
+Most of these pioneers argue that, allthough computers have now become commonplace, their power as "tools for thinking" remains underutilised. (sources)

+In this light, we attempt to define a collaborative, computational hyper-mapping environment.

 * We suggest a decentralised, collaborative environment for mapping the gobal, interconnected problems called "the mess"
     * The situation is a "global mess" and we need tools to deal with it
         * Design is situated, climate change is not